 Sometimes you got to take the shackles off and walk with your head held high.

-For you already are…it is just the manifestation of who you are.
+For you already are.

-hugs you love bugs!
+hugs to you love bugs!